oliviergraziano/grunt-gandi-deploy/README.md

 ## Notes
 There are no unit tests for this plugin yet.
 Use it carefully.

+For more informations about Simple Hosting Git access, see [Gandi Documentation](https://wiki.gandi.net/en/simple/git)

+This plugin is not written or supported by [Gandi](https://www.gandi.net/).

-This plugin has been inspired by (grunt-git-deploy)[https://github.com/iclanzan/grunt-git-deploy] and uses some of its code.
+This plugin has been inspired by [grunt-git-deploy](https://github.com/iclanzan/grunt-git-deploy) and uses some of its code.

 ## Contributing
 Every contribution is welcome !